Demi Lovato Compliments Hannah Brown On Fierce New Instagram Photo

-Hannah Brown’s had a tough best few months and has endured quite a few disappointments.
-The 24-year-old southern belle went on the The Bachelorette to find love but ended up being the one getting heartbroken.
-Despite the fact that things didn’t quite turn out how she expected, Brown has said that she feels like she found herself while on the show and is stronger and more c0nfident than she ever thought she could be.
+Hannah Brown’s had a tough last few months and has endured quite a few disappointments.
+The 24-year-old southern belle went on The Bachelorette to find love but ended up being the one getting heartbroken.
+Despite the fact that things didn’t quite turn out how she expected, Brown has said that she feels like she found herself while on the show and is stronger and more confident than she ever thought she could be.
 The star showed off this confidence in a fierce new Instagram photo, according to People.

-In the stunning photo, Brown wears and extra cropped white crop top with a lacy neckline.
-She holds a large pink rose to her mouth which she seductively bites on, clearly alluding to her time as the star of The Bachelorette.
+In the stunning photo, Brown wears an extra-cropped white top with a lacy neckline.
+She holds a large pink rose to her mouth which she seductively bites, clearly alluding to her time as the star of The Bachelorette.
 Brown’s blonde hair falls down her shoulders in messy waves as she shows off some serious skin.

 “Grabbing a quick bite,” reads her comment.